aws-samples/shopfloor-connectivity/docs/README.md

 standardize data values and types read from different devices to be delivered in a consistent way to the consuming target adapters.
 The SFC framework comes with a set of 80 transformation operators.

+A source configuration can be configured to compose structured values from selected individual from that source.
+Channels, containing structures values, can be configured to be decomposed into individual values in the output.

 The SFC core can also aggregate the data into batches and apply aggregation function to that data, which then can be sent instead of, or with the individual values.
 This can be used to reduce the data volume by sending only the output of selected aggregation functions or the number of data messages to the consuming targets.
 Additionally, transformations,